Object Oriented Tracking

 Methods

-trackPage( | When using object-oriented tracking, you can create objects based on your use cases (e.g. page object containing all significant data of your page, product and order objects containing the data of your products and order, etc.) and the SDK converts it automatically into the Mapp Intelligence data model specification when sending the request to the server.
-We recommend object-oriented tracking for all customers who are not familiar with the Mapp Intelligence data model or implementing both the iOS SDKv5 and Android SDKv5. |
+When using object-oriented tracking, you can create objects based on your use cases (e.g., page object containing all significant data of your page, product and order objects containing the data of your products and order, etc.).
+When sending the request to the server, the SDK converts it automatically into the Mapp Intelligence data model specification.
+We recommend object-oriented tracking for all customers unfamiliar with the Mapp Intelligence data model or implementing the iOS SDKv5 and Android SDKv5.

 Example